KrauseFx/twitter-unfollow/README.md

 # twitter-unfollow

-> My goal for the next months is to spend less time consuming social media and more time creating.
+> My goal for the next months is to spend less time on social media and more time creating.
 Instead of reacting to things, I want to focus on having a bigger vision, planning things ahead and doing what has the highest impact.
 >
 > I've been reading every single tweet in my timeline for the last 4 years with no break
 >